 Have you run bankrupt?
-One of the means to stop a wage garnishment is by filing for bankruptcy.
-It is considered one of the best strategic solution given your situation.
+One way to stop a wage garnishment is by filing for bankruptcy.
+It is considered one of the best strategic solutions given your situation.
 You will stay protected from consequential litigation for missing payments.

 Do you file tax returns?
 And expect their refunds in the next spring?

 Student loan defaulters do not get a refund.
-The principal and interests of your student loan will offset the student loan default through Treasury offset programs.
+Your student loan’s principal and interests will offset the student loan default through Treasury offset programs.
 You are advised not to file tax returns.
 You have up to 3 years.

 Unless you file an Injured Spouse Claim, spouses who jointly file returns can lose their returns to the Federal government.
 The government seizes their returns.

-Fortunately for private student loan borrowers, the Federal laws protect their tax returns from loan lenders.
+Fortunately for private student loan borrowers, Federal laws protect their tax returns from loan lenders.

 Social Security is an integral part of our retirement plans.
-If you invest on them, then better be ahead of your student loan.
+If you invest in them, you will be ahead of your student loan.

 For unemployed student loan defaulters, the federal government seizes your Social security through the available Treasury Offset Programs.

-Just as in the garnishment methodology, borrowers are entitled to a warning before their social security advantages are ripped off them.
+As in the garnishment methodology, borrowers are entitled to a warning before their social security advantages are ripped off.

-Borrowers can join Income-driven repayment plans to settle a set fraction their student loans.
+Borrowers can join Income-driven repayment plans to settle a set fraction of their student loans.

-If you consider to prioritize healthy retirement plans, start by examining default risks accompanying your student loan.
+If you consider prioritizing healthy retirement plans, start by examining the default risks accompanying your student loan.

-Most borrowers learn the lasting consequences of student loan default the hard way.
+Most borrowers learn the lasting consequences of a student loan default the hard way.

-Fortunately for Federal student borrowers, there exists a variety of statutory programs such as consolidation or rehabilitation to keep you ahead of student loans and restore credit scores.
+Fortunately for Federal student borrowers, various statutory programs such as consolidation or rehabilitation keep you ahead of student loans and restore credit scores.

-The bottom line is to contact a Licensed Insolvency Trustees to enlighten you on the significance of remaining behind on your student loans.
-They will offer you Student loans management options to enable you to face future financial obligation confidently.
+The bottom line is to contact a Licensed Insolvency Trustee to enlighten you on the significance of remaining behind on your student loans.
+They will offer you student loan management options to confidently face future financial obligations.